MISCELLANEOUS TECHNICAL ARTICLES BY Dr A R COLLINS

 So to compare a sound pressure level in air and water, take the sound pressure level of a loud rock band of say 120 dB re 20µPa and find the sound pressure that would be observed in water for a source emitting at the same intensity.
 There is an additional 26 dB because the measurement is from a reference level of 1µPa instead of 20µPa, and there is 36dB additional rise in pressure due to the higher impedance of water.
 So the value measured will be 180 dB re 1uPa.
 A noise level of 180 dB is the roughly the noise level heard from a large container ship about 10 m away.

-Comparing the noise a conventional submarine whose sound level, at worst, would be little more than the background ocean noise, to a rock band indicates that someone may have misinterpreted the sound measurement scales.
+The noise radiated by a conventional submarine, which is usually little more than the background ocean noise, being described as 'as loud as a rock band' would indicate that someone may have misinterpreted the sound measurement scales.